 East Bethel is a somewhat small city located in the state of Minnesota.
 With a population of 11,692 people and three constituent neighborhoods, East Bethel is the 86th largest community in Minnesota.

-In terms of college education, East Bethel is nearly on par with the US average for all cities of 21.84%: 19.67% of adults 25 and older in East Bethel have a bachelor's degree or advanced degree.
+The percentage of adults in East Bethel who are college-educated is close to the national average for all communities of 21.84%: 20.90% of the adults in East Bethel have a bachelor's degree or advanced degree.

 The people who call East Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Bethel residents report their race to be White, followed by Asian.
+The greatest number of East Bethel residents report their race to be White, followed by Native American.
 Important ancestries of people in East Bethel include Norwegian, Swedish, Irish, and Polish.

 The most common language spoken in East Bethel is English.
 Other important languages spoken here include Spanish and German.